moleculerjs/moleculer-io/README.md

       }
     },
     getUserInfo(ctx){
-      return ctx.meta.$user //Once user was login, you can get user here.
+      return ctx.meta.$user //Once user was logged in, you can get user here.
     }
   }
 })